pip-services/pip-services-docs/content/en/net/sqlserver/persistence/sqlserver_persistence.md

 ### Description

-The MySqlPersistence class allows you to create persistence components that store data in MySQL databases using the official driver.
+The SqlServerPersistence class allows you to create persistence components that store data in a SQLServer database using the official driver.

 Important points

-- This is the most basic persistence component that is only able to store data items of any type.
-Specific CRUD operations over the data items must be implemented in child classes by accessing **this._db** or **this._collection** properties.
+- This is the most basic persistence component that is able to store data items of any type.
+Specific CRUD operations over the data items must be implemented in child classes by accessing **this._model** or **this._collection** properties.

 #### Configuration parameters

-- **collection**: (optional) MySQL collection name **connection(s)**:
+- **collection**: (optional) SQLServer collection name
+**connection(s)**:
 - **discovery_key**: (optional) key to retrieve the connection from [IDiscovery](../../../components/connect/idiscovery)
 - **host**: host name or IP address